The Last Waterhole

 “Should I finish him off?” asked Mick.

-“Nah, save yer ammo, he’s done for,” Bill replied.
+“Nah, save yer ammo, he’s done fer,” Bill replied.
 “C’mon, let’s keep going.
 See that outcrop about a mile ahead?
-Where that boab tree is?
 There’ll be water there for sure.
 Trust me, I know how to read this country.”

-“The black prick was probably tryin’ to stop us before we got there,” Mick said as he slipped the rifle back into its holster.
+“The black prick was probably tryin’ to stop us before we got there and drank his water,” Mick said as he slipped the rifle back into its holster.
 “Like you said, ya can’t trust an Abo.”

 The wedge-tailed eagles and crows would begin feasting on his body before sundown.
 Tomorrow—or the next day—they would feast on the two white men and their horse.